Yami-no-karuro/Yami-no-Neovim/readme.md

 **ATTENTION!**
 This setup uses plugins and external dependencies that needs to be installed with [Plug](https://github.com/junegunn/vim-plug).
 Before proceeding, do not forget to execute `:PlugInstall`.

+### Neovim + Tmux

+To make the most of the setup, it is recommended to use [Neovim](https://github.com/neovim/neovim) inside a [Tmux](https://github.com/tmux/tmux) instance.
+Have a look at the pre-configured version [here](https://github.com/Yami-no-karuro/Yami-no-Neovim/blob/main/tmux/readme.md)!

 ### Mappings (File Explorer and Splits)